-The Schedule of Net Position reports separate sections for deferred outflows of resources and deferred inflows of resources.
+The Statements of Net Position report separate sections for deferred outflows of resources and deferred inflows of resources.
 Deferred outflows of resources, reported after Total Assets, represents a reduction of net position that applies to a future period(s) and will be recognized as an outflow of resources (expense) at that time.
-Deferred inflows of resources, reported after Total Liabilities, represents an acquisition of net position that applies to a future period(s) and will be recognized as an inflow of resources (revenue) at that time.
+Deferred inflows of resources, reported after Total Liabilities, represents an acquisition of net position that applies to a future period(s) and will be recognized as will be recognized as an inflow of resources (revenue) at that time.